mbaitelman/chef-policy-cookbook/README.md

 Once the docker-compose step is complete we call the Artifactory API with a [settings file](artifactory/configuration.yml) to create a repository for our Chef policy archives.
 The rest of the manual steps handle secrets that can not be stored in this repository.

-#### What is Happening? - Jobs
+#### What is Happening? : Jobs

 ##### TestKitchen Job

 The Test-Kitchen job is triggered by updates to the reposiotry but can also be triggered manually.
 When called it creates a docker container using [Chef Workstation](https://www.chef.sh/) and checks out the respository into it.
 It then runs [cookstyle](https://github.com/chef/cookstyle) and prepares for the tests.
 Using the AWS plugin we add our AWS credentials and call test-kitchen to test & verify our code.
 Once complete we ingest the results and pass/fail the job depending on if all the checks pass.

 ##### UploadPolicies Job

 This job also uses the Chef Workstation container.
-It checks out the code then loops over all files in the policyfiles folder
+It checks out the code then loops over all files in the policyfiles folder to run `chef install` on each to create a policy lock file.
+It then runs `chef export` on each to create a policyfile archive which is a tarball of the policy, cookbook and all dependent cookbooks.
+Then that tarball gets uploaded into Artifactory for use later.

+##### PushPolicies Job

+This job also uses the Chef Workstation container.
+Using the parameters passed in it pulls down the requested policy archive files from Artifactory and calls `chef push-archive` for the appropriate policy group.
+To authenticate to the chef server we temporarily write the knife.rb and private.pem files to disk and store the paths as envoirment variables.

 ##### Chef-CICD Job

 The C

 #### Notes